Skip to main content

 We will set the days and hours of use for the pavement café area having regard to the location, likely disturbance to local residents, street cleaning or other businesses and representations from interested parties.

-Licences will normally be granted for set hours between 8am and 11pm and will be reflective of the normal operating hours of the business and any local restriction.
+Hours may be set to reflect the normal operating hours of the business or any local restriction.
 If the premises is licensed under the Licensing Order for the sale and consumption of alcohol, a pavement café licence will not be issued beyond 11.30pm, regardless of the additional operating hours that may apply to the premises under liquor licensing legislation.

 Unlicensed pavement cafés

-We have the power to remove any furniture placed on the pavement without a licence where it is considered necessary to do so, and may recover the costs reasonably incurred in removing and storing this furniture.
+We have the power to remove any furniture placed on the pavement without a licence where we consider it necessary to do so, and may recover the costs reasonably incurred in removing and storing this furniture.

 Making an application

-Before submitting an application, please read this guide thoroughly to check whether your proposal will meet all the criteria.
+Before submitting an application, read this guide thoroughly to check whether your proposal will meet all the criteria.
 You are also advised to contact us to discuss your proposals before submitting your application.
-This may help to minimise time wasted for applications which may later be refused.
+This may help to minimise time wasted for applications which are likely to be refused.

 When making an application for a pavement café licence you must also provide us with: